decentraland/adr/content/ADR-219-static-entities.md

 The Cinematic Camera will be implemented applying components to the `CameraEntity`.
 The Cinematic Camera is still in the design phase.

-The `PointerLocked` component (READ ONLY) presence signals the status of the pointer-locking of the renderer.

 The `WindowIdle` component (READ ONLY) presence signals if the renderer is in background-mode or it is actively rendering.

 The `CameraMode { mode = ThirdPerson/FirstPerson }` component is used to get the current camera mode; it is only set from the Renderer.